sublinks/sublinks-frontend/CONTRIBUTING.md

 We use [Tailwind](https://tailwindui.com/) for styling our components and pages.
 Note that the basic sizes and spacings have been overwritten to use pixels instead of the default rem.

 Nothing is set in stone reg. layouts or color schemes.
-So far the general idea is to create a mix between Reddit and Lemmy.
+The general idea is to create a mix between Reddit and Lemmy.
+But we have no designer on the team(yet) so feel free to change things around.

 ### Server-Side Rendering